codelitdev/courselit/apps/docs/src/pages/en/self-hosting/introduction.md

 CourseLit is an open-source software and we make sure that hosting it is as easy as possible.

-If you can, please give us a star on [CourseLit's GitHub repo](https://github.com/codelitdev/courselit) so that it reaches more people.
+> ️Please give us a star ⭐️ on [GitHub](https://github.com/codelitdev/courselit), so that it reaches more people.

 ## Why self host?